-Crawl space encapsulation doesn’t have to mean it’s impossible for a pest control company to inspect the area.
+Crawl space encapsulation and insulation don’t have to mean it’s impossible for a pest control company to inspect the area.
 A sealed crawl space termite inspection is possible with the right tools.

 Although moisture draws termites to your home, it’s not the only reason for termites in your crawl space.
-Crawl space encapsulation and termite inspection can coexist more easily than it may seem.
+Crawl space encapsulation and insulation and termite inspection can coexist more easily than it may seem.